-Visit the Paris everyone wants to visit, the City of Lights in the 1920s when it was filled with cultural luminaries.
-H
+In A Moveable Feast you can visit the Paris everyone wants to visit, the City of Lights in the 1920s when it’s cafés were filled with cultural luminaries.

-emingway takes us to his favorite cafés and bistros where he drinks coffee and wine and debates with Ford Maddox Ford, as well as the sitting rooms of the friends like Gertrude Stein.
-T
+Hemingway takes us to his favorite cafés and bistros where he drinks coffee and wine and debates with his fellow writer Ford Maddox Ford.
+We also visit his home, his writing garret and the sitting rooms of the friends like Gertrude Stein.

-Kirsten Maxwell at Kids Are a Trip loves this “Tale of a young boy who’s world is changed by the arrival of an Irish traveler who spends days weaving stories, fairytales and Irish history for the locals.”
+Kirsten Maxwell at Kids Are a Trip loves the book Ireland, Frank delaney’s “Tale of a young boy who’s world is changed by the arrival of an Irish traveler who spends days weaving stories, fairytales and Irish history for the locals.”

 She says, “It was a great book to read while traveling the Irish countryside because it really grabs you and makes you feel the Ireland magic.”